Cubs vs. Nationals Player Props Betting Odds

 Bellinger Stats

-- Cody Bellinger has 27 hits with five doubles, a triple, seven home runs, 10 walks and 18 RBI.
-He's also stolen four bases.
+- Cody Bellinger has 28 hits with five doubles, a triple, seven home runs and 11 walks.
+He has driven in 18 runs with five stolen bases.

-- Bellinger heads into this matchup looking to extend his four-game hit streak.
-In his last five games he is hitting .278 with a double, a triple, two home runs, two walks and four RBI.
+- Bellinger brings a five-game streak with at least one hit into this matchup.
+In his last five games he is batting .316 with a double, a triple, two home runs, two walks and four RBI.

 Bellinger Recent Games